senarvi/senarvi.github.io/_posts/2016-07-05-stack-trace-with-gdb.md

 ---
-layout: post
 title: "Stack trace with GDB"
-description: "How to find the location where a program has crashed from Linux command line"
-category:
-tags: []
 ---

-{% include setup %}
+## How to find the location where a program has crashed from Linux command line

 ### Stack backtrace from Linux command line